stashed/docs/docs/guides/latest/workloads/overview.md

 8. The `stash` sidecar inside the workload watches for `BackupSession` crd.

-9. When it finds a `BackupSession` crd, it initiates backup of the targeted directories.
+9. When it finds a `BackupSession` crd, it initiates backup of the targeted file paths.

 10. Once the backup process is completed, the `sidecar` sends Prometheus metrics to the Pushgateway running inside the `stash-operator` pod.
 It also updates respective `BackupSession` and `Repository` status to reflect the backup process.